Desert tortoise: Reproduction

 Tortoises mate in the spring and autumn.
 Male desert tortoises grow two large white glands around the chin area, called chin glands, that signify mating season.
-A male circles around female, biting her shell in the process.
+A male circles around the female, biting her shell in the process.
 He then climbs upon the female and insert his penis (a white organ, usually only seen upon careful inspection during mating, as it is hidden inside the male and can only be coaxed out with sexual implication) into the cloaca of a female, which is located around the tail.
 The male may make grunting noises once atop a female, and may move his front legs up and down in a constant motion, as if playing a drum.

 Months later, the female lays a clutch of four to eight hard-shelled eggs, which have the size and shape of ping-pong balls, usually in June or July.
 The eggs hatch in August or September.
 Wild female tortoises produce up to three clutches a year depending on the climate.
 Their eggs incubate from 90 to 135 days; some eggs may overwinter and hatch the following spring.
 In a laboratory experiment, temperature influenced hatching rates and hatchling sex.
 Incubation temperatures from 81 to 88 F resulted in hatching rates exceeding 83%, while incubation at 77 °F resulted in a 53% hatching rate.
 Incubation temperatures less than 88 °F resulted in all-male clutches.
 Average incubation time decreased from 124.7 days at 77 F to 78.2 days at 88 °F.

-The Desert Tortoise is one of the few known tortoises in existence that has been observed engaging in homosexual intercourse Same-sex intercourse happens in many species, There is no one answer as to why this occurs.
+The desert tortoise is one of the few known tortoises in existence that has been observed engaging in homosexual intercourse Same-sex intercourse happens in many species, There is no one answer as to why this occurs.
 One possible explanation for this could be the social component of gaining and establishing dominance.

 Maturation

 The desert tortoise grows slowly, often taking 16 years or longer to reach about 20 cm in length.
 The growth rate varies with age, location, gender and precipitation.
 It can slow down from 12 mm/year for ages 4–8 years to about 6.0 mm/year for ages 16 to 20 years.
 Males and females grow at similar rates; females can grow slightly faster when young, but males grow larger than females.

-Desert Tortoises reach their reproductive maturity at ages 15 to 20, when they become longer than 18 cm (7 in).
+Desert tortoises reach their reproductive maturity at ages 15 to 20, when they become longer than 18 cm (7 in).
 However, it is possible for them to mature faster as 10-year-old females that are able to reproduce have been observed.